Clover Park High School: Smaller Learning Communities Program

 CPHS is now recognized as a leader in high school reform by the School Redesign Network at Stanford University and OSPI for the improvements in student learning and for narrowing the achievement gap.
 (SRN case study/ OSPI High Schools We Need).

 Daffodil Festival

 Every year, Clover Park participates in the Pierce County Daffodil Festival.
 A competition is held in house to select the Clover Park Princess, who goes on to compete against other regional schools, for the Daffodil Festival Queen title.
 The Queen title is considered the highest honor of the regional festival.
 The Clover Park band accompanies the float of Clover Park's princesses every year in the parade, held annually in April.
-Jaymee Marty is the only princess from Clover Park to become queen, in 1985.

 Notable alumni and staff

 Notable Clover Park High School alumni and staff members include: